acquia/acquia_cms/modules/acquia_cms_component/README.md

 # About

-Provides components and related configuration.
+Provides component and related configuration.

 ## Documentation